What is animal breeding all about?

 - To do this we need to use the science of genetics.

 - Genetics is the science of heredity.
 It is concerned with the way characteristics or traits we see and measure in animals are inherited or passed on from one generation to the next.

 - The science of genetics began in the late 1880s when an Austrian monk, Gregor Mendel discovered how color and shape in garden peas were inherited in mathematically predictable ways.

 - This is called Mendelian genetics and explains what happens with simple traits like coat colour, coat patterns, absence or presence of horns, jaw defects, and dwarfism.

 - These are all traits controlled by very few genes, and predicting the outcome of matings is fairly simple.

-- With farm animals, our main concerns are with complex traits like fertility, milk production and growth that are controlled my many genes in very complex combinations.
+- With farm animals, our main concerns are complex traits like fertility, milk production, and growth that are controlled by many genes in very complex combinations.
 So here we use “population genetics” based on mathematics and statistics to study what goes on.